-To adjust a keyframe value, position the Playhead at the keyframe, then do one of the following:
+To adjust a keyframe value, drag the Playhead to the keyframe.
+Or you can double-click the keyframe to move the Playhead to the keyframe's position.
+Then do one of the following:

-- In the Properties pane: Adjust the property value using spin boxes, sliders, text fields, etc. - In the Timeline pane: Double-click the value to make it editable and adjust it.
+• In the Properties pane: Adjust the property value using spin boxes, sliders, text fields, etc.

+• In the Timeline pane: Double-click the value to make it editable and adjust it.
 To finish editing, press ENTER or click any elsewhere outside.